Blog Home

 The body makes vitamin D.

 When sunlight hits the skin, the body produces vitamin D. The National Institutes of Health report that the process requires 10-15 minutes of direct sunlight to the face, arms, back, or legs at least three times per week.
 Darker skin requires more time in the sun and lighter skin less time.
-Although sunscreens interfere with this process, you should avoid spending more than a few minutes in the sun without it due to increased risks for skin cancer.
+Although sunscreens interfere with this process, you should avoid spending more than a few minutes in the sun without it due to increased risks of skin cancer.

 Some people are at greater risk for vitamin D deficiency.

 The forms of vitamin D made through sunlight and consumed in food and supplements must be converted to an active form to be used in the body.
 This process takes place in the liver and the kidneys.
-As you age, not only is the body less efficient at making vitamin D from sunlight, the kidneys also become less effective at converting the vitamin to its active form.
-This makes older adults at greater risk for vitamin D deficiencies.
+As you age, not only is the body less efficient at making vitamin D from sunlight, but the kidneys also become less effective at converting the vitamin to its active form.
+This puts older adults at greater risk for vitamin D deficiencies.
 Obesity also interferes with vitamin D function.
-Research shows that excess body fat may bind to vitamin D reducing blood levels and the amount available to support bone health.
+Research shows that excess body fat may bind to vitamin D, reducing blood levels and the amount available to support bone health.
 Those who live in places with more cloud cover, shorter days, or smog may also be at risk for deficiency due to reduced exposure to sunlight.

 Food sources for vitamin D are limited.